krzysztofskul/SMNSH2/notes.md

 * CREATE IN-PROGRESS PAGE

 * UPDATE IMPORT CONFIGURATION FUNCTIONALITY
-  ** create the functionality which allows to encrypt imported data names and descriptions ** create the functionality which allows to import many rows from xls file (ex. configuration description with part numbers)
+  ** create the functionality which allows to import many rows from xls file (ex. configuration description with part numbers)
-  ** move configuration link from project class to the configuration device class
+  ** update the functionality which adds configuration - case when configuration is already added